GabeStah/dgraph-reddit/hugo/content/_index.md

 ## Adding Reddit Data to Dgraph

 If you look at the content of one of the `RS_` or `RC_` Reddit data dump files, you'll see they are in single-line JSON format.
+Here's a **submission** record example.

 ```json
 {